Peace Studies Certificate

 Peace Studies is an interdisciplinary, engaged, values-based field of study that integrates theory and practice.
 The Peace Studies Certificate invites students to reflect critically and creatively on the complex roots of violence, nonviolence, and peace, their consequences, and their roles in our world.
 The Peace Studies Certificate aims to prepare students to work for justice and to build peace in any context, whether in their personal or professional lives, their communities, in society, or on a global scale.

-Recipients of the Certificate will receive recognition on their graduating transcripts, upon completion of their Diplôme d’études collégiales (DEC), and will be able to:
+Recipients of the Certificate, upon completion of their Diplôme d’études collégiales (DEC), will be able to:

 - Identify and analyse the various forms of violence, nonviolence and peace in different cultures, economies and societies